La Tour-d'Aigues

-La Tour-d'Aigues (/fr/; La Torre d'Egues) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region, Southeastern France.
+La Tour-d'Aigues (/fr/; 'The Tower of Aigues'; La Torre d'Egues) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region, Southeastern France.

 Geography

-The town is located at the south of the Grand Luberon, 5 km away from Pertuis.
-It is the capital town of the Pays d'Aigues.
+The town is located at the south of the Grand Luberon, 5 km away from Pertuis, which it borders.
+It is the capital town of the Pays d'Aigues (Land of Aigues).

 Climate

 La Tour d'Aigues is under the influence of the Mediterranean climate characterised by hot and dry summers and mild winters.

 History

 Middle Ages

 The town belonged to the counts of Forcalquier until the end of the 12th century, when it passed to the Sabran family through marriage, and later to the Agoults.

 La Tour d'Aigues was partly destroyed in 1390 when facing the assault of Raymond VIII de Turenne.
 In addition to this, epidemics emptied the town of its population.
 This crisis allowed Fouquet d'Agoult to acquire new territories: le Tourel, la Bastidonne, Saint-Martin-de-la-Brasque, and Cabrière d'Aigues.

 The Templars also had an establishment at La Tour d'Aigues.